chrlynn26/intro_data_science_class_collection/README.md

 <br />

-# Course 4 - Applied Text Mining in Python:
+# Course 4 - Applied Text Mining:

 This course concentrated on working with raw text in Python, using regular expressions (RegEx) and the NLTK library to perform Natural Language Processing (NLP).
 While textual data is notoriously messy, this course provided me with a strong foundation to tackle text mining.
 I learned how to tokenize raw text, extract meaningful information - including parts of speech and topic distribution, and even employ machine learning techniques to build classifiers and spelling recommendation systems.
 I also learned how to clean data, including removing stop-words, lemmatization, and stemming words with similar word derivations, in order to build robust, complex text models.